tronics-danny/Smart-Home-Automation-GitHub/README.md

 ## Usage

-1. **Automatic Door Control**: Access the "Door Control" section in the app or web dashboard to set rules for door automation.
-For example, you can schedule your front door to lock at 10 PM every night.
+1. **Automatic Door Control**: Access your door by use of an RFID card or using your set password which you can share with the people you want to be able to have access to your home.

 2. **Controlled Lighting**: Control your lights in the "Lighting" section.
 Create schedules, change brightness, or set scenes to match your mood.

-3. **Smoke Detection Alarm**: In the "Security" section, configure the smoke alarm settings, and receive notifications in case of smoke detection.
+3. **Smoke, Gas, and Fire Detection Alarm**: In the "Security" section, configure the smoke alarm settings and receive notifications in case of smoke, fire, or gas leak.

 4. **Room Temperature Control**: Set your desired temperature in the "Climate" section, and let the system manage the environment.